-Meet William M. "Bill" Jarnigan, Who Is a Professional Music Historian in Florence, AL
+Meet William M. "Bill" Jarnigan, a Professional Music Historian in Florence, Alabama

-Bill Jarnigan is an author and professional music historian in Florence, AL. For more than 30 years, he has written articles and syndicated columns about the music of Muscle Shoals, the history of country music, and Alabama at large.
-He is working on several music history books about Muscle Shoals and southern gospel and Alabama music.
-He also writes about the University of North Alabama, the Civil War in the Tennessee Valley, and other topics.
+Bill Jarnigan is an author and professional music historian living in Florence, one of four cities (with Muscle Shoals, Sheffield and Tuscumbia) comprising the Muscle Shoals region of Alabama.
+For more than 30 years, he has written articles and syndicated columns about the music of Muscle Shoals, country music, gospel music and Alabama at large.
+He is working on several music history books about Muscle Shoals and southern gospel and Alabama musics.
+He also writes about the University of North Alabama, the Civil War in the Tennessee Valley and other topics.
 He has written for The Birmingham News, co-owned a newspaper, written for national and regional magazines and done air work for radio and television.
 Bill founded and edited the UNA Magazine.

 Jarnigan served as the executive director of the Muscle Shoals Music Association prior to serving as the director of university relations for the University of North Alabama.
 For his work exploring music, Jarnigan was presented a media award by the Alabama Music Hall of Fame.